|Best baby water shoes||BMCiTYBM Baby Shoes||SEE IT||

 You could try wearing an old pair of sneakers as your swimming shoes.
 But we don’t recommend it.
 Your standard pair of land-shoes will stay wet for a long time, leading to funky odors and blisters.
 The best water shoes, on the other hand, are designed specifically for that purpose, so they’re comfortable to wear wet or dry, and dry quickly once you’re out of the water.
 Many have mesh sections or drain holes so water can escape easily.
 Swimming shoes are also lightweight, so they won’t weigh you down like a regular old waterlogged shoe would.

 When shopping for swimming shoes, first consider where you’d like to use them.
-If that will primarily be the ocean, you’ll want a shoe that stays put, like a full-coverage slip-on or lace-up water shoe.
+If that will primarily be the ocean, you’ll want a shoe that stays put, like a full-coverage slip-on or lace-up shoe.
 A stiff sole and toe caps will offer the most protection.
 If lakes are more your style, durability and traction might not be as important (but don’t forget about how slippery a wet pier or dock can be).
 Rivers and creeks demand shoes or sandals that stay in place with sturdy straps or laces.

 Do you want to wear your water shoes in and out of the water?
 Some pairs do very well on dry land, too, thanks to quick-drying, quick-draining properties.
 This is helpful for river runners or tubers who need to jump in and out of the river to portage sections and scout rapids, or hikers who’ll be exploring very wet trails.
-It’s also a great quality in kids’ water shoes, as little ones might be dashing from splash park to lake to puddle to backyard on a given summer day.
+It’s also great quality in kids’ water shoes, as little ones might be dashing from splash park to lake to puddle to backyard on a given summer day.
 Look for more cushioning and support in a dual-purpose shoe like this.

-The level of protection water shoes bring is always superior to bare feet, but does vary depending on design.
+The level of protection water shoes bring is always superior to bare feet, but does vary depending on the design.
 Soft, stretchy aqua socks are fine for sandy bottoms with calm water, but you’ll want firm soles with solid traction if you’ll be scrambling around on wet rocks.
 And in very swift water, toe caps add even more coverage.
 Of course, sturdier, more durable shoes will last longer than something lighter, though they might be more expensive.

-Finally, who will be wearing the water shoes?
+Finally, who will be wearing the shoes?
 Baby water shoes should be flexible for beginner walkers (or crawlers), but still, provide protection from underwater hazards.
 Toddler water shoes and kids’ water shoes should have more heft to them, while still remaining easy to get on and off.
 Water shoes for men and water shoes for women come in many more styles, so use your intended activities and locations to narrow down choices.

 Tiny feet need protection, too